A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Introduction

 \section{Introduction}

+In this paper we develop a novel clustering algorithm, inspired by biological quorum sensin, and applicable to time-varying data.

-Quorum Sensing~\cite{quorum}~\cite{waters}~\cite{seeley}~\cite{pratt} is a decentralized biological process, by which a community of bacteria cells interact with environment locally with no awareness of global information.
-Each cell secretes auto-inducers that diffuse into local environment and build up concentration.
-These auto-inducers may be captured by receptors, which can activate transcription of certain genes equipped in the cell.
-In V. fisheri cells, the receptor is LuxR and the mechanism is shown in Fig.\ref{quorum}.
-When few cells exist in the neighborhood, diffusion kejpg the density of the inducers low, so that no functional behavior will be initiated.
-However, when the concentration reaches a certain threshold, a positive feedback loop is triggered to secrete more and more auto-inducers and fully activate the receptors.
-Specific genes are transcribed, and relevant function or behavior expressed by the genes will be performed collectively.
-We find that cluster analysis in computer science closely resembles this quorum-searching phenomenon.
-So in this paper we associate these two parts with each other to develop a novel algorithm.
+Quorum sensing~\cite{quorum}~\cite{waters}~\cite{seeley}~\cite{pratt}~\cite{russo}, is a decentralized biological process by which a community of bacteria cells interact through their local environment, with no global information to coordinate collective behaviors.
+Each cell secretes signaling molecules called auto-inducers into its environment and builds up concentration.
+These auto-inducers can be captured by receptors, which activate transcription of certain genes in the cell (Fig. \ref{quorum}).
+When few cells of the same kind exist in the neighborhood, the density of the inducers is low, and no functional behavior is awakened.
+However, when the concentration reaches a certain threshold, a positive feedback loop is triggered to secrete more auto-inducers and fully activate the receptors.
+Specific genes start being transcribed in all cells, and functions expressed by the genes are performed collectively.
+Cells can determine whether they are surrounded in a colony by measuring the autoinducer concentration with the response regulators.
+Such colony identification results in cell clustering, and we draw inspirations from it to develop a new computational algorithm for data clustering analysis.

+We propose this novel learning clustering algorithm to integrate real-time applications where data evolves over-time.
+We are now faced with novel and challenging control problems for groups or swarms of dynamic systems, such as manipulators, robots and basic oscilators.
+Especially as researches in robotics advance, traditional control theories are no longer sufficient to provide ideal solutions to all problems in the field.
+Although many algorithms of self-organization and group behavior work well on static data sets - we gain the toolbox of synchronization and contraction analysis from control theory and we learn the ideas of tracking and community detection from machine learning, rarely have these learning algorithms been applied to controlling real-time dynamic systems. we must acknowledge that successful applications on time-varying data in image processing, video and audio recognition have thrived in the past decades, but we believe more can be done.

+Clustering is a basic problem in data analysis and machine learning.
+Its task is to separate a set of unlabeled objects into clusters, so that objects in the same clusters are more similar to each other than those in other clusters.
+Many clustering algorithms have been developed:

+\textbf{Hierarchical clustering methods} as discussed in CURE~\cite{cure}, BIRCH~\cite{birch}, have two types: one is a bottom up approach, also known as the ``Agglomerative", which starts from a state in which every single data forms its own cluster and merges small clusters as the hierarchy moves up; the other is a top down approach, also know as the ``Divisive", which starts from only one whole cluster and splits recursively as the hierarchy moves down.
+The hierarchical clustering algorithms intend to connect ``objects" to ``clusters" based on their distance.
+However, the hierarchical clustering algorithms are quite sensitive to outliers and noise.
+Once a misclassification happens, the algorithm is not capable of correcting the mistake in any future period.